[DISCUSS] Foo Proposal

 The discussion often leads to small or large changes to the proposal.

-There’s no set duration for this discussion phase, it lasts for a few days until the discussion dies down once all discussion points have been addressed.
+There’s no set duration for this discussion phase.
+It usually lasts for a few days until the discussion dies down and all discussion points have been addressed.

 For recent discussions threads see: